investBalance/android-balance-app/README.md

 - Butterknife from Jake Wharton
 - Phone number input from hbb20
 - drag and drop list view from paul burke
+- spark from Robinhood for graphical stock views